 The visuals for this work were cut by 3 seconds and there was also 1m 4s of audio substitution.
 This version is therefore marginally different to the previously passed version.

-versions of the work.
+previous versions of the work.
 Whatever the reasons, the official BBFC cuts demanded for the 1999 DVD match those issued for the VHS release from 1990, although they were implemented slightly differently in the DVD version.
-One visual difference between the VHS
+One visual difference

 Hellraiser III: Hell on Earth trailer